Talk to Claude with Voice: A Practical Workflow for Claude Code

 Why you would want to talk to Claude with voice in the first place

-What "voice" actually means here (chat voice mode vs. dictation into a prompt)
+What "voice" actually means here

 Two ways to talk to Claude with voice